sedos-project/organization/docs/data_requirements/data_annotation_ontology.md

 ## Annotation conventions for automatic data processing

-In SEDOS automatic data reasoning and processing is largely based on ontological annotations in the metadata.
+In SEDOS, automatic data reasoning and processing are based mainly on ontological annotations in the metadata.
-Thus, thorough annotation and following the annotation conventions is important for frictionless data processing.
+Thus, thorough annotation and following the conventions are important for frictionless data processing.

 * A) technology and technology_type (oem-key 6.1-2)
 * B) for MiMo technologies the input and output energy vectors (oem-key 15.6.1.5.1-2)